 Let are some tips for job searching if you are over 50 and are concerned about age discrimination.

 Before undertaking your job search, be sure to read and research to find opportunities.
 Talk to international recruitment or placement firms to learn about teaching job possibilities and obstacles you may face during your search.

 There are unique considerations in conducting an international job search.
 The market is extremely competitive.
 While some job seekers will land jobs with ease, many will need to be persistent and thorough to get what they desire.
-In order to be successful, you must be determined to not give up.
+To be successful, you must be determined not to give up.

 Tips to Start Your Job Search

 Foreign Language Skills: